Walter Copan

-Walter Copan is an American chemist and government official who served as the under secretary of commerce for standards and technology from 2017 to 2021.
+Walter Copan is an American chemist and government official who served as the under secretary of commerce for standards and technology and the 16th Director of the National Institute of Standards and Technology from 2017 to 2021.
 Prior to assuming that role, he worked as president and CEO of IP Engineering Group Corporation and as a board member of Rocky Mountain Innovation Partners.

 Early life and education

 Copan received a Bachelor of Arts degree in chemistry from Western Reserve College in 1975 and a his Ph.D. in physical chemistry from Case Western Reserve University in 1982.

 Career

 Copan previously served as managing director of technology commercialization and partnerships at Brookhaven National Laboratory and as technology transfer at the National Renewable Energy Laboratory.
 During his time at Brookhaven, he led a pilot program across the United States Department of Energy called Agreements for Commercializing Technology.
 The program was praised for making intellectual property agreements between businesses and government more flexible and for promoting an entrepreneurial culture.
 He led Clean Diesel Technologies onto NASDAQ while serving as CTO and executive vice president.
 Copan also had a 28-year career with Lubrizol, where he was active in research, development, and business unit management.
 At Lubrizol, Copan led the company's European research and development during the late 1980s and early 1990s, including working with countries that had recently broken away from the Soviet Union.